Information for older people concerned about coronavirus

 - stay at home as much as possibles

 - keep your distance if you do go out (stay two metres apart)

 Do not leave home if you or anyone in your household has symptoms.
 If you have symptoms you should book a free test.

 Coronavirus is a virus that affects your lungs and airways.
 Coronavirus symptoms in most people will be mild – a bit like cold or flu.
 They include:

-- a cough
+- a new continuous cough

-- a high temperature
+- a fever

 A few people will get worse symptoms and need medical attention.
 People aged over 65 and anyone living with an underlying long-term health condition is more likely to get worse symptoms.